 You may develop a rash anywhere on your body or your skin might change colour.
-This could be red and itchy or you may feel flushed.
-Your doctor might prescribe medicine to help.
+It could be red and itchy or you may feel flushed.
+Your treatment team might prescribe medicine to help.

 If you have skin reactions, mention this to your treatment team so they can monitor the symptoms.